ARTEZON/ARTEZON/README.md

 😄 I like programming and graphic design.

-⚡ I also like mathemathics, fun videos, cats, videogames, anime, various kinds of music
+⚡ I also like mathemathics, fun videos, cats, video games, anime, various kinds of music
 ##
 👨‍💻 Languages: Python, C++